alterat/traduzione-sito-TD/anpr.md

 ### Media

-Any contact request from the media and journalist should be addressed to the Digital Transformation Team press and communication office.
+Any contact request from the media and journalists should be addressed to the Digital Transformation Team press and communication office.

 {% include ipress.html %}